mjfernez/fhash/README.md

 `$ sudo cp fhash.py /usr/bin/fhash`

-No Windows support, yet sorry!
-Please make a pull request if you want to add that, should be easy enough to do, just haven't gotten around to it
+I haven't tested Windows yet, sorry!
+It probably works since I use relative path names, but I'm not 100% sure.
+Please make a pull request if you want to test that, it should be easy enough to do, just haven't gotten around to it

 The default output can be passed to other commands as in:

 `$ fhash.py md5 -i $(fhash.py sha2 -i "Hello, world!")`

-You can optionally use the '-v' flag for more details (mostly was used for debugging), but this example above will not work correctly with it
+You can optionally use the '-v' flag for more details and timing, but you will not be able to pipe the output the same way, so this is more of an experimental option than anything

 Use '-h' '--help' to see the list of flags and how to use them.
 If you have suggestions on how to improve the help menu to make the tool easier to understand, please submit a pull request or